cvs-health/testilo/README.md

 As shown, a batch, unlike a target list, defines named groups of acts.
 They can be substituted for script placeholders, so various complex operations can be performed on each target.

-In this example, the `public` act group contains only 1 act, of type `launch`.
+In this example, the `public` act group contains no acts.
+The `private` act group contains 5 acts.
 A `launch` act in an act group is permitted to have only two properties, `what` and `url`.
 If either of these is omitted, its value is inherited from the corresponding property of the target.
-In the `public` act group in this case, the `what` value is specified, but the `url` value will be `https://acmeclothes.com/`, inherited from the target.

 A batch is a JavaScript object.
 It can be converted to JSON and stored in a file.

 ### Target list to batch

 If you have a target list, the `batch` module of Testilo can convert it to a simple batch.
-The batch will contain, for each target, only one act group, named `main`, containing only a `launch` act.
-The target’s entry in the target list will determine the `what` and `url` properties of the target, and the `launch` acts will not override the values of those properties.
+The batch will contain, for each target, only one act group, named `main`, containing no acts.

 #### Invocation